Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who must attend the Daily Scrum?

 - [ ] The Scrum Master and Product Owner.
-- [x] The Development Team.
+- [x] The Developers.
-- [ ] The Development Team and Product Owner.
+- [ ] The Developers and Product Owner.
 - [ ] The Scrum Team.
-- [ ] The Development Team and Scrum Master.
+- [ ] The Developers and Scrum Master.

 **[⬆ Back to Top](#table-of-contents)**

-### When do Development Team members take ownership of a Sprint Backlog item?
+### When do Developers take ownership of a Sprint Backlog item?

 - [ ] At the Sprint planning meeting.
 - [ ] During the Daily Scrum.
 - [x] Never.
-All Sprint Backlog Items are "owned" by the entire Development Team, even though each one may be done by an individual Development Team member.
+All Sprint Backlog Items are "owned" by the entire Scrum Team, even though each one may be done by an individual Developers.
 - [ ] Whenever a team member can accommodate more work.

 **[⬆ Back to Top](#table-of-contents)**

-### The purpose of a Sprint is to produce a done Increment of product.
+### True or False: The purpose of a Sprint is to produce a done Increment of product.

 - [x] True.
 - [ ] False.

 **[⬆ Back to Top](#table-of-contents)**

-### In the Sprint Planning meeting, the Product Owner and the Development Team were unable to reach a clear understanding about the highest order Product Backlog items.
-Because of this, the Development Team couldn't figure out how many Product Backlog items it could forecast for the upcoming Sprint.
+### In the Sprint Planning meeting, the Product Owner and the Developers were unable to reach a clear understanding about the highest order Product Backlog items.
+Because of this, the Developers couldn't figure out how many Product Backlog items it could forecast for the upcoming Sprint.
 They were able to agree on a Sprint Goal, however.
 Which of the following two actions should the Scrum Master support? (choose two)

 - [ ] Cancel the Sprint.
 Send the entire team to an advanced Scrum training and then start a new Sprint.
 - [x] Forecast the most likely Product Backlog items to meet the goal and create a Sprint Backlog based on a likely initial design and plan.
 Once the time-box for the Sprint Planning meeting is over, start the Sprint and continue to analyze, decompose, and create additional functionality during the Sprint.
-- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog items are well enough understood for the Development Team to make a complete forecast.
+- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog items are well enough understood for the Developers to make a complete forecast.
 Then start the Sprint.
 - [x] Discuss in the upcoming Sprint Retrospective why this happened and what changes will make it less likely to recur.
 - [ ] Ask everyone to take as much time as needed to analyze the Product Backlog first, and then reconvene another Sprint Planning meeting.